-On the Overview, Gear and Planning pages you will find additional information.
-The goal of these pages is to make hiking this trail easier, and to answer questions you may have about The New England Trail
+You will find additional information on the Overview, Gear, and Planning pages.
+The goal of these pages is to make hiking this trail easier and to answer questions you may have about The New England Trail

 - This Overview page provides general information on the trail.

-- The Gear page provides information about what I pack for day hikes along this The New England Trail.
+- The Gear page provides information about what I pack for day hikes along the New England Trail.

-- The Planning page will help you when plan your hike.
-It has “How To” information, so you can find trail heads, and determine where to park.
-The Planning page will provide tools so you can get trail updates, and learn more about events and activities.
+- The Planning page will help you when planning your hike.
+It has “How To” information, so you can find trailheads and determine where to park.
+The Planning page will provide tools for trail updates and learning more about events and activities.

 New England Scenic Trail Highlights

-- The NET travels through New England landscape features, to include rural towns, forests, and large river valleys.
+- The NET travels through New England landscape features, including rural towns, forests, and large river valleys.

 - The trail also travels through colonial historical landmarks.

-- There are a wide range of ecosystems and natural resources: mountain ridges and summits, forest glades, wetlands, lakes, streams and waterfalls.
+- There is a wide range of ecosystems and natural resources: mountain ridges and summits, forest glades, wetlands, lakes, streams, and waterfalls.

-- The NET has 5 overnight sights in Mass, and 3 overnight sights in Connecticut.
+- The NET has five overnight sights in Mass and three in Connecticut.
 These include tent sites and shelters.